Fort Recovery in Mercer County, Ohio — The American Midwest (Great Lakes)

 on August 3, 1795.

 Location.
 40° 24.846′ N, 84° 46.871′ W. Marker is in Fort Recovery, Ohio, in Mercer County.
-Marker is on Fort Site Street south of West Boundary Street, on the right when traveling south.
+It is on Fort Site Street south of West Boundary Street, on the right when traveling south.
 This marker is located along the "Fort Recovery Battlefield Walking Tour."
 More specifically, it is situated along the walking path that is found behind the Fort Recovery Museum, in the park that is part of the state historic site.
 Touch for map.
 Marker is at or near this postal address: 1 Fort Site Street, Fort Recovery OH 45846, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on August 1, 2019.
-This page originally submitted on July 20, 2019, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 57 times since then.
+It was originally submitted on July 20, 2019, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 445 times since then and 26 times this year.
 Photos: 1, 2, 3, 4. submitted on July 20, 2019, by Dale K. Benington of Toledo, Ohio.